 Living With Chronic Pain: Coping & Managing Symptoms

-Living with chronic pain will naturally impact your mental health and quality of life, but there is a lot you can do to manage your symptoms and to cope with the difficult emotions that come up.
+Living with chronic pain will naturally impact your mental health and quality of life, but there’s a lot you can do to manage your symptoms and cope with difficult emotions.
 Some of the major takeaways from the research on what works in therapy for chronic pain involves not exaggerating or focusing on the negative aspects of your pain or worrying about what else could go wrong with your condition.

 Instead, try to stay in the present moment, do what you can to manage your pain, but accept that some pain sensation may be inevitable.
 Focus your attention on what you want from life and figure out a way to take your pain along for the ride.